BigweldIndustries/BigBot/README.md

 # This version is just a py file and there isn't an exe release
+# It is also typically a few updates behind
+# Currently V. 1.2, check version on main branch to see how far behind this is

 # BigBot
 BigBot is a discord selfbot made using python.
 It can send invisible pings, autoclaim nitro, send yt videos just from titles and more.
 Can be set up with no experience nearly instantly